suzanne64/target_analysis/README.md

 * batch normalization
 * max pooling
 * dropout
+all with a relu activation function.
+The last layer of the base model is a fully connected layer with a softmax activation function resulting in probablities.
+A correct prediction has a probability greater than 70%.

 The model is compiled with an SGD (stochastic gradient descent) optimizer.
-A binary crossentropy loss function keeps track of the performnce.
+A binary crossentropy loss function keeps track of model performance.

 You can read through the code [here](https://gist.github.com/suzanne64/54f4741268a39b67932cb640ccd046cb)